 As we travel to Dharavi by car, we’ll stop and see the world’s largest outdoor laundry.
 We’ll see the dhobiwallahs, or washermen, scrubbing sheets from Mumbai’s largest hospitals and hotels at this busy open air laundry area!

 Metal and plastic comes from all over the world to Dharavi to be recycled.
 See the entire recycling process from sorting to the finished plastic pellets.

-Our Community Centre, supported by funds from the tour, provides education in English, computers and life skills to the teenagers and young adults of Dharavi.
-Other activities such as sports, dancing, and yoga are also hosted at our community centres
+Our Community Centre, supported by funds from the tour, provides education in English and computers to the teenagers and young adults of Dharavi.
+Other activities such as dancing and yoga are also hosted at our community centres

 We focus on the small scale industries in Dharavi, such as recycling, the making of clay pots, embroidery, bakery, soap factory, leather tanning, papad (poppadom) making and many others, most of which take place in very small spaces.We also pass by the residential areas, where you really get a feel of how the people live and the sense of community that exists in the area.

 People from all over India and from all religions live in Dharavi, and you will see this diversity.
 On the tour you will pass Hindu temples, mosques and churches in the area.
 When open, we visit the social projects run by our sister organisation and NGO Reality Gives, such as the community centre.
 It is quite an adventure to pass through the narrow alleys and you will almost certainly lose your sense of direction!.

 Although we cannot take responsibility should anything happen, we believe that the places that we visit are very safe.
 There are a lot of people in Dharavi (one million approximately in an area of 0.7 square miles) and there is a strong police presence in the area.
 Dharavi is generally full of hard-working, honest people, although for security purposes we ask you not to take valuables with you on the tour.